Decoding Peterson’s 12 Rules for Life

-Then there is “Promise Keepers”, an evangelical organization, which challenges men to remain true to their promises of chastity and marital fidelity.
-Peterson’s appeal is that he combines Jungian archetypes with Biblical teachings to challenge males to embrace their masculinity and reject feminist derogation narratives about men.
+Then there is “Promise Keepers”, an evangelical organization that challenges men to remain true to their promises of chastity and marital fidelity.
+Peterson’s appeal is that he combines Jungian archetypes with Biblical teachings to challenge males to embrace their masculinity and reject feminist derogative narratives about men.

-The sex differences between males and females have been well documented by research.
-Why can’t we just forget the gender warfare and appreciate men’s natural tendency to be courageous in taking risks, and their willingness to make sacrifices and women’s gift to be attractive and nurturing?
+The sex differences between males and females have been well-documented by research.
+Why can’t we just forget the gender warfare and appreciate men’s natural tendency to be courageous in taking risks and willing to make sacrifices and women’s gift to be attractive and nurturing?

 Toxic masculinity as expressed in violence and predatory sexual behaviour and toxic femininity as seen in exhibitionism and seduction represent the exploitation of biological differences for egotistic gains.
 The emphasis should be on developing healthy masculinity and femininity.

-Worse still, absolute equality has to be enforced by an all-powerful government or ruling class; this, by itself, would represent the worst case of inequality and totalitarianism, because tyranny takes away the citizens’ basic human right – their freedom for self-expression and self-determination.
+Worse still, absolute equality has to be enforced by an all-powerful government or ruling class; this in itself would represent the worst case of inequality and totalitarianism, because tyranny takes away citizens’ basic human right—the freedom of self-expression and self-determination.

 Steven Pinker’s (2018) Enlightenment Now supports Peterson’s case for dominance hierarchy.
 He too thinks that inequality is natural and good for human progress.
 Marxism, socialism, and any totalitarian system is bad for human progress, because in a closed system of perfect social order, entropy will set in, resulting in more chaos over time.